Leiniao1/news_reader/README.md

 It will generate the whole article, and then give a summarization in one line:

-Tonight the sprint to the finish the election now less than two days away president trump's ...
+"Tonight the sprint to the finish the election now less than two days away president trump's ..."

 And the summarization will be:

-President trump's final rallies in five states today pushing the way to midnight this could be the most important election in our country's history.
+"President trump's final rallies in five states today pushing the way to midnight this could be the most important election in our country's history."

 To use it: